Cerebras/modelzoo/modelzoo/transformers/pytorch/bert/README.md

 <!-- ## Running BERT on the Cerebras System
 <img src="./images/BERT_PT_Workflow.jpg" alt="drawing" width="1800" height="300"/> -->

-# Key features from CSoft platform used in this reference implementation
+## Features to improve performance with small BERT models when running in Pipelined Execution mode

 In this section, we list CSoft platform specific features which help improve performance for the models listed in this folder.
-All of them are running in the pipeline mode, where all layers of the network are loaded altogether into the Cerebras wafer, for more detailed explanation of this mode, refer to [Layer pipelined mode](https://docs.cerebras.net/en/latest/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode).
+All of them are running in the pipeline mode, where all layers of the network are loaded altogether into the Cerebras wafer, for more detailed explanation of this mode, refer to [Layer pipelined mode](https://docs.cerebras.net/en/latest/wsc/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode).

 ## Variable Tensor Shape
 By default, pre-training is configured to use VTS mode when running on the Cerebras System.
 When running in the VTS mode, the Cerebras System does not perform any computations on the padding tokens.
 This can potentially result in training speedups.
 The VTS mode can be disabled by setting `model.enable_vts: False` in the appropriate config file (see [Configs included for this model](#Configs-included-for-this-model) section).